How to clean naturally with essential oils

-It was sophomore year in college when I stumbled upon this realization, this way of life, this awakening really.
-You see, I lived in an apartment on campus with three other girls.
+It was sophomore year in college and I lived in an apartment on campus with three other girls.
 There were four of us and only one bathroom.
 One shower, one toilet, one bathroom sink.
 That’s it.

 To this day, my husband would tell you that a neat freak I am not.
 Our house is usually in close to perfect condition, or a total disaster.
 There is rarely a middle ground and while my tolerance for a messy house is embarrassingly high, I can’t stand a dirty house.
 I love to clean and even more than that, I love the look, feel, and smell of my house after it is clean and lately, that affinity has skyrocketed.